Thursday, December 31, 2015

 Title:

-Not sure why the publisher decided to change the original title since this story could have happened in any big city.
-Lust is a Woman sounds way cooler, and it's also more accurate.
+I'm not sure why the publisher decided to change the original title since this story could have happened in any big city.
+Lust is a Woman sounds way cooler and is also more accurate.

 Edition: